 PH 321, Intermediate Classical Mechanics I (S18)

-Butler University, and particularly our Physics and Astronomy department, is known for involving students in research.
+Butler University, and particularly our Physics and Astronomy department, is known for involving students in research and internships.
 As we often mention most astronomy/astrophysics majors throughout the country take nearly the same course work and topics as taught at Butler University.
 But cocurricular experiences are perhaps as or more important for your career and graduate school.
 US News & World Report recently listed Butler among the best schools in six out of eight academic programs that U.S. News ranks.
 The lists for first-year experiences, internships/co-ops, senior capstone, service learning, study abroad, and undergraduate research, all categories that education experts, including staff members of the Association of American Colleges and Universities, believe lead to student success, all included at Butler and in our Astrophysics & Astronomy major.

 Our Astrophysics & Astronomy majors at Butler participate in research and internships via the Butler Summer Institute, National Science Foundation Research Experience for Undergraduates, and the Seitz Award which is designed to financially assist Natural Science students who desire to study science and conduct research abroad.
 A large number of our students present their research at the annual meeting of American Astronomical Society.
 In addition to conducting and presenting research at national and internaional meetings our students and faculty also publish their findings in research journals.

 Butler provides its Astronomy and Astrophysics students with a wide variety of resources that are used in course work, research, and community partnerships through outreach.
 Our facilities include: